Fed's Powell: 'Patient' policy still warranted despite 'solid' U.S. growth

 “We view current economic conditions as healthy and the economic outlook as favorable,” Powell said in the prepared statement, projecting that the U.S. economy in 2019 will “expand at a solid pace, albeit somewhat slower than in 2018, and the job market to remain strong.”

+U.S. Treasury yields ticked up modestly.
+The 2-year benchmark rose to 2.49 percent, from 2.48 percent, after the prepared remarks.
+The S&P 500 slightly cut its losses.

-The Fed estimates that gross domestic product will have grown by slightly less than 3 percent in 2018.
+The Fed now estimates that gross domestic product grew by slightly less than 3 percent in 2018.
 The U.S. government is scheduled on Thursday to release its fourth-quarter GDP report, which was delayed by the recent partial U.S. government shutdown.

 “Some data have softened but still point to spending gains this quarter,” Powell said, highlighting the sometimes contradictory set of information the Fed grappled with at year’s end.